Sierra Leone FinTech Challenge 2017

 The Sierra Leone FinTech Challenge 2017 is an initiative by the Bank of Sierra Leone, in partnership with FSD Africa funded by UK Aid from the UK government and UNCDF, with support from USAid and the Last Mile Trust Fund.

 - Market Engagement Event – 15 June (1100-1200 GMT).
-The Bank of Sierra Leone and its partners invite key decision makers at financial service providers to join us at the Bank of Sierra Leone, Freetown for a breakfast market engagement event.
-At this meeting Bank of Sierra Leone, FSD Africa and UNCDF representatives will be on hand to explain more.
+The Bank of Sierra Leone and its partners invited key decision makers at financial service providers to join us at the Bank of Sierra Leone Complex, Freetown for a breakfast market engagement event.
+At this meeting Bank of Sierra Leone, FSD Africa and UNCDF representatives were on hand to explain more.

 - Concept Note.
 A more detailed description of the project, highlighting why FSD Africa will use a competition mechanism, how it will work, and why it will focus on enterprise credit.
 It also provides useful details on expected timings and the application process.